 Grand Canyon National Park does not sell bottled water, but it does have a number of water filling stations.
 Be sure to bring refillable water bottles or a hydration system with you.

 Desert air is so dry that your sweat quickly evaporates.
 Often, you won’t know you are sweating.
 Drinking water ensures you won’t get dehydrated, which can lead to headaches and more serious conditions like heat cramps and heat stroke.
 Plan to drink .5 -1 liter per hour of hiking.
 Even when you are not recreating, be sure to keep drinking.
 If your urine is clear, you are hydrated.
 We love bringing along our CamelBak, which allows us to keep sipping even as we are on the move.
+Another favorite is EcoVessel's bottles for both hot and cold beverages.

 2. A Large Water Jug